floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 sampler objects (those are referenced in the concrete **descriptor-sets**).

-And finally a Vulkan **pipeline-layout** groups all descriptor-set-layouts required by a the shaders of a Vulkan pipeline-state-object.
+And finally a Vulkan **pipeline-layout** groups all descriptor-set-layouts required by the shader stages of a Vulkan pipeline-state-object.

 When coming from WebGPU this should all sound quite familiar since the WebGPU bindgroups model is essentially the Vulkan 1.0 descriptor model